sockets and Power Plugs in Turkey: A Traveler’s Essential Guide

 When using electrical appliances in a foreign country, one critical factor to keep in mind is the country’s standard voltage ratings.

-For instance, if you come from a country like the United States or Canada, your appliances are likely designed for a 110-120V electrical system and you will need to use a converter for certain appliances
+If you come from a country like the United States or Canada, your appliances are likely designed for a 110-120V electrical system and you will need to use a converter for certain appliances

 Please, note that some modern appliances are built to support a range of voltages, from as low as 100V to 240V.
 This feature would often be specified in the appliance’s label or manual.